 One of my family’s favorite ideas for day trips to national parks is hiking the Catwalks in the Gila National Forest.
 It is so much fun in such a beautiful area.

 #4 Check out your state’s unique offerings.

 Every state has unique things to see and do.
 So, if you are looking for day trips, check out some of these offerings.
 Take a look at onlyinyourstate.com to find some cool things nearby to see and do.
 This website is a great place to start your research into day trips for you and your family.

 And, if you are anything like me, you will find some things on this website that you never knew before!

 #5 Start driving & see where the day takes you.

 When I was little, my mom and grandparents did this a lot.
-Sometimes, we would find ourselves dropping in to visit at the home of an old friend and sometimes we would discover a new restaurant to try.
+Sometimes, we would find ourselves dropping in to visit an old friend and sometimes we would discover a new restaurant.
 I learned many things about my family history on these spontaneous outings!